 I Want to Apply

-San Diego State University accepts international first-time freshman applications starting October 1 for admission the following fall.
-SDSU does not offer spring admission.
-Get started by reviewing the deadlines and admission criteria below, and then complete the steps to apply.
+San Diego State University accepts freshman applications between October 1 and December 4 for admission the following fall.
+Get started by reviewing the admission criteria below.

 Who is a Freshman?